aiyan.io

 This architecture unlocked capabilities that were previously impossible.
 Because the agent hoards all context, it can answer “Explain to me what my data looks like” by inspecting sources directly and summarizing.
 It can respond to “What are the highest-value data flows I could build?” by synthesizing ideas from everything it’s discovered.

-I didn’t build these features; they simply emerged from an agent that can see everything at once.
+We didn’t build these features — they simply emerged from an agent that can see everything at once.

 The independence of schema and sources also opened up new interaction patterns.
 A user saying “I need to replicate data to this destination table” triggers the agent to find sources matching the schema.
 But “Combine these two source tables into one aggregate view” works in the opposite direction — the agent produces a schema based on the sources.
 Previously, the schema agent might produce a schema requiring columns that the source agent later discovered didn’t exist.
 Now the agent sees everything at once, so it never generates a schema it can’t fulfill.

-The code size shrunk considerably, I stopped dreading edge cases, and the agent finally felt like an intelligent assistant.
+The code shrunk, we stopped dreading edge cases, and the agent finally felt like an intelligent assistant.
 Building data flows is its main capability but far from its only one.

 What Survived

 Each rewrite followed the same pattern: simplify.
 State machine with three specialized agents became an orchestrator with delegated tools, which became one agent with lightweight tools.
-Three LLMs collapsed into one, and complex routing gave way to simple tool calls.
+Three LLMs collapsed into one, and complex routing became simple tool calls.

-If I could start over and take away just two lessons, they would be these.
+If I could start over, I’d take away two lessons.

 1. There is a delegation tax